Guerrilla Games: History

-Guerrilla is the result of a merger between three Dutch video game studios: Orange Games, Digital Infinity, and Formula Game Development.
-Orange Games was founded in 1993 by Arjan Brussee, the co-designer of the 1994 game Jazz Jackrabbit; Digital Infinity was founded by Arnout van der Kamp in 1995; and Formula was founded by Martin de Ronde in 1998 and sold to Lost Boys (a multimedia conglomerate company owned by Michiel Mol) in 1999.
-The three studios merged, forming Lost Boys Games as a subsidiary of Lost Boys on 1 January 2000.
+Guerrilla Games originated from the merger of three Dutch video game studios on 1 January 2000, forming a new entity initially known as Lost Boys Games.
+The merging studios were Orange Games, founded in 1993 by Arjan Brussee, the co-designer of the 1994 game Jazz Jackrabbit; Digital Infinity, founded by Arnout van der Kamp in 1995; and Formula Game Development, founded by Martin de Ronde in 1998 and sold to Lost Boys (a multimedia conglomerate company owned by Michiel Mol) in 1999.
+This consolidation created a unified team under the umbrella of Lost Boys, of which the new studio became a subsidiary.
 With de Ronde as managing director, the new company employed 25 people, growing to 40 by November 2000.
 Hermen Hulst was hired from a consulting firm to replace de Ronde as managing director the following year.
-In 2001, when Lost Boys merged with Swedish media company IconMediaLab, Lost Boys Games was spun off into an independent entity, though under the continued ownership of Mol.
+In 2001, when Lost Boys merged with Swedish media company IconMediaLab, Lost Boys Games was spun off as an independent entity, with Mol retaining ownership.

 Lost Boys Games began developing Game Boy Color games with original characters, but the studio found that publishers would rather release games including licensed characters.
 Because the studio did not want to compromise on significantly altering the characters it had created, it was unable to find a publisher for them.
 Consequently, Lost Boys Games moved on to work-for-hire projects, creating four handheld games: Dizzy's Candy Quest (Game Boy Color, 2001), Rhino Rumble (Game Boy Color, 2002), Black Belt Challenge (Game Boy Advance, 2002), and Invader (Game Boy Advance, 2002).
 The latter two games were published by Xicat Interactive.
 Mol later established a new media company, Media Republic, which acquired 75% of Lost Boys Games in 2003.
-Shortly thereafter, in July 2003, Lost Boys Games was renamed Guerrilla to reflect the style of its new parent company.
+Shortly thereafter, in July 2003, Lost Boys Games rebranded as Guerrilla Games to better align with Media Republic's image.

 The developer soon began work on its two titles: Killzone (in development for Sony Computer Entertainment for the PlayStation 2) and Shellshock: Nam '67 (in development for Eidos Interactive for the PlayStation 2, Xbox and Microsoft Windows).
 Both titles would be released the following year to mixed reception, however Killzone enjoyed pre-release hype and anticipation, and despite some backfire effect due to the media hype, Killzone went on to sell over a million copies worldwide, earning Greatest Hits and Platinum status in North America and Europe respectively.
 Guerrilla signed an exclusive development agreement with Sony Computer Entertainment in March 2004, that would see future development solely for Sony's line of video game consoles, the PlayStation 2, PlayStation Portable, and PlayStation 3.